WHAS Radio

 2324

-Brian Rublein talks about his stints in the WHAS, from 1970-1974, and from 1980-2001.
+Brian Rublein talks about his stints in WHAS, from 1970-1974, and from 1980-2001.
 He talks about how he got his job at the WHAS in night time news, when he was hired by Bob Morse.
 Rublein talks about his time spent as news director, when the radio departments at WHAS were split from the T.V. departments.
 Rublein also speaks a little about his time spent in WAVE.
 Finally, Rublein talks about his relationship with the Bingham family as he reinvented the way that commercial radio did stories.

 2327